Pollenia rudis: History

 The common name "cluster fly" was derived from the clustering behavior in adults of this species in attics and lofts.
 The common name, "buckwheat fly", is derived from the odor of buckwheat honey the species gives off when they are crushed.
 Pollenia rudis was first documented by Johan Christian Fabricius in 1794.
 At the time, Fabricius listed the genera and species as Musca rudis.
 This taxonomy was changed in 1830 by André Jean Baptiste Robineau-Desvoidy to Pollenia rudis.
 The change of genus to Pollenia (suggested by the pollen of flowers) occurred for Muscids having, among other features, the thorax covered with "down-like clothing".
 P. rudis has also been previously described under the name of Musca familiaris in 1869 by Dr. T.W.
 Harris.

-The cluster fly is a European species and the date of its introduction into the United States is not known.
+The cluster fly is a European species and it is unclear when it arrived in the United States.
 This species gained particular attention in the United States when Dr. W. H. Dall, of the Smithsonian Institution, published an article in the Proceedings of the U.S. National Museum for 1882.
 Dr. Dall secured specimens of P. rudis for identification.
-Dr. Dall also documented the species appearance in Geneva, NY thirty years prior to his publication.
+He also documented the species's appearance in Geneva, New York 30 years prior to his publication.
 P. rudis may have been introduced to the United States upon slow sailing vessels in the cooler months of the year that traveled from Europe.
 This is possible due to the hibernation behaviors of the adult cluster flies to seek shelter for overwintering.
 The species also could have been transported to North America in the ballast of ships containing soil and the cluster fly host, earthworms.